csorbakristof/learning_ai/Excel2Outlook/spec.md

 The body of the email is created from the template mentioned above.
 It may contain placeholders like "[Name]" (it may contain spaces and it is case sensitive, always in square brackets).
 These are substituted with values taken from the UserList worksheets column with the same title as the placeholder.
 Column titles are case sensitive and always in row 1 and always look for exact title matches between columns and placeholders.

+If the UserList worksheet contains a FileToAttach column and the value for a given row is not empty, the file with that name (located beside the current excel file in the same directory) should be attached to the email.

 ## Further details

 - If any column needed by the macro is missing, an error message has to be shown and the process should stop.